Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Definitions:

 • Claims ratio is the total amount of claims paid out by the insurer divided by the total amount of premium paid to the insurer.
 This ratio means that the insurer should be paying out benefits of at least 60% of what it earned from the insurance product, as a whole.
-If not, it means that the premium price could be lowered.
+If not, it means that the premium price should be lowered to maintain an acceptable client value.

 Resources for indicator 3.B.3.6